November 30, 1924 – Shirley Chisholm

 In 1972, just a few years after being elected to Congress, Chisholm announced that she was seeking the Democratic nomination for President, running against George McGovern, Hubert Humphrey, and the always charming racist Governor of Alabama, George Wallace.
 Chisholm admitted that she never expected to actually win and that her campaign was largely symbolic.
 She ran to prove that Americans could vote for a black woman.

 “I stand before you today, to repudiate the ridiculous notion that the American people will not vote for qualified candidates, simply because he is not white or because she is not a male.
 I do not believe that in 1972, the great majority of Americans will continue to harbor such narrow and petty prejudice.“

-Initially, Chisholm worked as a nursery school teacher.
-In 1949, she married Conrad Q. Chisholm, a private investigator.
-They divorced in 1977.
+Initially, Chisholm worked as a nursery school teacher in Brooklyn.
 She earned a master’s degree in Education from Columbia University in 1951.
 By 1960, she was a consultant to the New York City Division of Day Care.
 Keenly aware of discrimination, she joined local chapters of the League of Women Voters, the National Association for the Advancement of Colored People (NAACP), the Urban League, and Democratic Party Club in Bed-Stuy.

 “I want to be remembered as a woman who dared to be a catalyst of change.“

 Chisholm left this world on January 1, 2005, after suffering several strokes.

 This nation has yet to elect a woman as President of the United States, but one did win the popular vote, although the electoral votes went to the White Nationalist Party candidate.
 But, once, although it still seems like a dream, we did elect an African-American to be our leader.

 In 2015, President Barack Obama awarded the Presidential Medal Of Freedom to Chishom.
 Obama: